rbi/fluent-ecs/README.md

 The fluent-ecs support for Metallb moves JSON fields unknown in ECS to a single array "misc".
 This way the log index is not cluttered with to much too Metallb-specific fields.

+## Kubernetes Dashboard
+* Keyword: kubernetes-dashboard-metrics-scraper

+Some of the logs of the metrics scraper are JSON logs.
+The keys are converted to the correct ECS keys.

 ## Postfix
 * Keyword: postfix